19 Different Types of Bees in Ohio

 There are many types of bees in Ohio that pollinate different things.
 One type of bee is the bicolored striped sweat bee.

 This type of bee is one inch long with a black body and white stripes on its abdomen.
-They feed mostly on plants like apples, citrus fruits, pears, plums, figs, grapes, tomatoes, and other fruit or vegetable plants.
+They feed mostly on apples, citrus fruits, pears, plums, figs, grapes, tomatoes, and other fruit or vegetable plants.

 18. Ligated Furrow Bee